 - With mobile devices, your employees always have their learning tools/devices with them.
 Mobile phones are ubiquitous and pervasive in today’s society.
 Why not take advantage of what they have with them and are using all the time?
-In many cases, they have paid for the device themselves and all you might have to do is help subsidize a better data plan.
+Most times, they have paid for the device themselves and all you might have to do is help subsidize a better data plan.
 Concerned that everyone has a different device and is on a different platform?
 Fair enough, but there many ways to overcome this limitation and most are not as complicated as you might think.

 - Mobile is global.
 No other technology is more accessible across the globe than mobile devices.
 For a company that has a distributed or multinational workforce, learning can easily be distributed using mobile technology.
 Even in third world countries, where running water and electricity might be scarce, mobile infrastructures are growing at an amazing rate (15 Trends That Matter – Trend #2).